 World Hydrography Day

-The IHO Secretariat will post Member State and stakeholder initiatives on the dedicated page on the IHO website and/or social media outlets.
+Member States are invited to forward to the Secretariat any materials that they may create in support of their national WHD 2023 celebrations for posting on any of these platforms.
 Alternatively, contributors are invited to post on their own social media outlets and tag the IHO who will then share.
 Suggested hashtags include #WorldHydrographyDay and #WHD

 The IHO Secretariat’s outreach activities will include communications on GEBCO, celebrating its 120th anniversary in 2023, and will emphasise how up-to-date and accurate maps of the ocean contribute to global discussions on the sustainable use of the ocean.

 Share this page: